GowerStreet/woodpecker-slack/README.md

     pull: true
     settings:
       status: failure
-      description: "Slack plugin for Woodpecker"
+      description: <description of your service or system>
       webhook:
         from_secret: slack_webhook
     when: